h33tlit/secret-regex-list/README.md

 # Secret Regex List
 List of regex for scraping secret API keys and juicy information.
+You can directly copy this and put into your python code, some regexes might require three quotes or else it will break the code.

 ```
 	"Cloudinary"  : "cloudinary://.*",